remla25-team22/operation/docs/deployment.md

 The `Prometheus` and `Grafana` services are deployed during provisioning using ansible, and are therefore pre-set in the cluster.

 The [values file](../app/values.yaml) describes the versions for both the `app-service` and `model-service` which are to be deployed.
-The current setup defines both a v1 and v2 to be deployed for both serivces.
+The current setup defines both a v1 and v2 to be deployed for both services.

 ## Istio Service Mesh